 What if an employee gets sick on set?

-- This employee should immediately leave the set and consult a doctor.
+- This employee must report to the COVID-19 coordinator and leave the set immediately and consult a doctor.
 See the practical instructions in this regard on the FPS WASO website:https://werk.belgie.be/nl/nieuws/hoe-ga-ik-als-werkgever-om-met-werknemers-die-corona- griepsymptomen-vertonen

 - Make sure that the staff in charge of providing first aid know the necessary guidelines in the context of the coronavirus and that they have the necessary personal protective equipment available.
 For an overview of the instructions see this diagram: https://drive.google.com/file/d/1xWAPv9IVKokLGrxHJpHhNIPFjReBTZS3/view